-“A check on Trump” won’t win Congress, and the moldy hope that a democrat can win republican hearts by saying “I’m fiscally conservative” is Twainian with a dash of Pratchett and a side order of Palahnuik.
+“A check on Trump” won’t win Congress, and the moldy hope that a democrat can win any republican hearts by saying “I’m fiscally conservative” is Twainian with a dash of Pratchett and a side order of Palahnuik.

-“I’m a fiscally conservative democrat” has never flipped a congressional district – let alone a the gerrymandered districts drawn in 2012.
-That message is literally laughed at by life-long republicans.
+“I’m a fiscally conservative democrat” has never flipped a congressional district – let alone the gerrymandered districts drawn in 2012.
+That message is quite literally laughed at by life-long republicans.
 Moreover, as far as wallet-voting suburbanites are concerned, Paul Ryan is doing a perfectly good job keeping Trump in check while clandestinely lowering their taxes4.